Notes Unit 1:

 Pressure has the opposite effect of heat.
 It

-pushes the atoms of rocks This pressure will result in some sort
+pushes the atoms within rocks together.
+This pressure will result in some sort

-rock are layers of flattened crystals, distorted structure and
+rock include layers of flattened crystals, distorted structure and

 the appearance of exotic crystals.